Presidio, San Francisco

 Hayward Regional Shoreline

 This 1,811-acre shoreline park is a haven for over 200 bird species including egrets, herons, shorebirds, and other water fowl.
 Bring your binoculars and scopes out on the trail and enjoy the birds in these valuable wetlands during migration season.
+This is a featured Vizzit Tour.

 Map Card #8